 Parameter Description DSN=filename Specifies the name of the file that contains the Process.
-If the name is not fully qualified, Connect:Direct HP NonStop searches for the file name in the procvolume (PROCVOL) set in the environment.
-If it is not located, Connect:Direct HP NonStop searches for the file name in the current volume and subvolume.
+If the name is not fully qualit Connect:Direct HP NonStop searches for the file name in the procvolume (PROCVC environment.
+If it is not located, Connect:Direct HP NonStop searches for the file name current volume and subvolume.
 FILE=filename Specifies the name of the file that contains the Process.
-If the name is not fully qualified, Connect:Direct HP NonStop searches for the file name in the procvolume (PROCVOL) set in the environment.
-If it is not located, Connect:Direct HP NonStop searches for the file name in the current volume and subvolume.
+If the name is not fully qualifie Connect:Direct HP NonStop searches for the file name in the procvolume (PROCVOL environment.
+If it is not located, Connect:Direct HP NonStop searches for the file name current volume and subvolume.
 PROC=filename Specifies the name of the file that contains the Process.
-If the name is not fully qualified, Connect:Direct HP NonStop searches for the file name in the procvolume (PROCVOL) set in the environment.
-If it is not located, Connect:Direct HP NonStop searches for the file name in the current volume and subvolume.
+If the name is not fully qualified, Connect:Direct HP NonStop searches for the file name in the procvolume (PROCVOL) se environment.
+If it is not located, Connect:Direct HP NonStop searches for the file name in current volume and subvolume.